1. The Roads Of Oppikoppi

 7. From 200 to 20 000

 Yup.
-The festival has grown yearly, with around 2000 attendees in 1995 to around 20 000 in 2016.
-The heading says it all.
+The festival has grown yearly, from around 2 000 attendees in 1995 to around 20 000 in 2016.
 And we’re expecting that number to grow even bigger in the years to come.
 Here’s to Oppikoppi 2018 and beyond.

 8. Nino Holds The Record

-Now, this is a bit of a stretch but as to the best of our (limited) knowledge, there’s a dude named Nino who’s attended more Oppikoppi festivals than some of us have been alive… and he’s got the festival shirts to prove it.
-We bumped into Nino at OK22 where Jon Savage commemorated him with a bottle of tequila.
+There’s a dude named Nino who’s attended more Oppikoppi festivals than years that some of us have been alive… and he’s got the festival shirts to prove it.
+We bumped into Nino at OK22, where Jon Savage commemorated him with a bottle of tequila.

 9. Drone Strikes

 At Oppikoppi 2013 a beast of a drone took to the sky over Northam and rained down free beer from the heavens.
-How it worked?
-From the Oppikoppi app, festival goers would order a beer and by way of tracking their GPS co-ordination, the drone (named Manna – after the biblical story of bread falling from the sky) would deliver a cold one.
+How did it work?
+From the Oppikoppi app, festival goers could order a beer and, by tracking their GPS co-ordinates, the drone (named Manna, after the biblical story of bread falling from the sky) would deliver a cold one.
 This made international news and was picked up by Russia Today and CNN.
-In fact, it was such a hit that the indie rock band Mumford & Sons wanted in on the deal and a prototype was presented to their production company.
+In fact, it was such a hit that the indie rock band Mumford & Sons wanted in on the deal, and a prototype was presented to their production company.

 10. The Kreef Hotel’s Fokol Start-Up Cash

-Chris Kreef – the mad genius behind the 0.5-star Kreef Hotel, started by setting up others’ tents at festivals.
-This soon evolved into South Africa’s first moveable tent motel (complete with bottomless bacon for breakfast, hot showers, and personal space).
+Chris Kreef, the mad genius behind the 0.5-star Kreef Hotel, started by setting up others’ tents at festivals.
+This soon evolved into South Africa’s first moveable tent motel (complete with bottomless bacon for breakfast, hot showers and much-needed personal space).

 11. James Phillips Mein Stage